 See Medsafe’s statement for more details on the product recall – https://www.medsafe.govt.nz/safety/Alerts/MedicinesAndNDMA.asp

-Alternative management options are limited:
+Alternative management options include:

 Gastroesophageal reflux disease (GORD):